-Hand washing stations: MCF-Red Wing has installed new hand washing stations in the facility.
-One handwashing sink was placed outside the main entrance to the facility.
-One handwashing sink was placed in the lobby entrance of the facility.
-All individuals are required to wash their hands when entering and exiting the facility.
+Hand washing stations: MCF-Red Wing has installed hand washing stations in the front lobby and visiting room.
+All individuals are required to wash their hands or use hand sanitizer when entering and exiting the facility.
 Inmate and Resident restrooms and kitchenettes also have sinks to wash hands.
-All individuals (staff and inmates/residents) are encouraged to wash their hands frequently throughout the day.
+All individuals (staff and minimum adults/residents) are encouraged to wash their hands frequently throughout the day.

-Screening All staff are have their temperature taken and are screened on a daily basis for recent symptoms.
-If they have been symptomatic, a physician’s approval is required to return to work.
-All staff are provided with protective masks and are required to wear them.
+Screening All staff/residents/minimum adults have their temperature taken and are screened on a daily basis for recent symptoms.
+If staff have been symptomatic, a physician’s approval is required to return to work.
+Symptomatic residents/minimum adults will be assessed by Health Services.
+All staff/residents/inmates are provided with cloth barrier masks and are required to wear them.

 Isolation Plans: MCF-Red Wing has an isolation plan in place.
-Details include moving juvenile residents/adult inmates who need isolation out of their cottage/living unit away from other residents/inmates.
+Details include moving juvenile residents/minimum adults who need isolation out of their cottage/living unit away from other residents/inmates.
 Those in isolation receive full access to all of their personal property.

-Phones: MCF-Red Wing adult inmates now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
-Telephones are disinfected with after each use.
+Phones: MCF-Red Wing juveniles and adults now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
+Telephones are disinfected with after each use

-Showers and Bathrooms: Residents/adult inmates still have access to showers and bathroom facilities.
+Showers and Bathrooms: Residents/incarcerated adults still have access to showers and bathroom facilities.
 Bathroom facilities are located in living units and are disinfected multiple times a day.
-Social distancing is maintained by reducing the number of residents/inmates who can be in the bathroom at any given time.
+Social distancing is maintained by reducing the number of people who can be in the bathroom at any given time.